HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

           static_configs:
             - targets: ["host.docker.internal:8080"]

-  - Save and exit the file then restart the container process
+  - 4.Save and exit the file then restart the container process

-  - Now, when you get into Prometheus and look into status then target, you should see all of the wanted endpoint
+  - 5.Now, when you get into Prometheus and look into status then target, you should see all of the wanted endpoint

-## In Grafana, create a new datasource: setting -> connection(on the left) -> datasource
+## III.In Grafana, create a new datasource: setting -> connection(on the left) -> datasource

-  - Add new datasource
+  - 1.Add new datasource
-    - Choose Prometheus datasource and in Prometheus server URL, paste:
+    - a.Choose Prometheus datasource and in Prometheus server URL, paste:

             http://host.docker.internal:9090/

-    - Save and test the datasource
+    - b.Save and test the datasource

-  - Create a new dashboard: Go into dashboard and import an existing dashboard (use 11159 as the ID and load select the deefault Promeetheus as the datasource and import)
+  - 2.Create a new dashboard:
+    - a.Go into dashboard and import an existing dashboard (use 11159 as the ID and load select the deefault Promeetheus as the datasource and import)
-      - You will now be able the see differents metrics pertaining to the localhost:8080, which is our nodeJS deployment
+    - b.You will now be able the see differents metrics pertaining to the localhost:8080, which is our nodeJS deployment